vinyldns/vinyldns/CONTRIBUTING.md

 > Note: The first time you make a Pull Request, add yourself to the authors list [here](AUTHORS.md) as part of the Pull Request

 ## Release Management
 As an overview, we release on a regular schedule roughly once per month.
-At any time, you can see the following releases scheduled using Milestones in GitHub.

-* <current release> - for example, 0.9.8.
+* **current release** - For example, 0.8.0.
 This constitutes the current work that is in-flight
-* <next release> - for example, 0.9.9.
+* **next release** - For example, 0.8.1.
 These are the issues pegged for the _next_ release to be worked on
-* Backlog - These are the issues designated to be worked on in the not too distant future.
+* **maintenance release** - We will have maintenance releases once we bump MINOR.
+For example, we will have `0.8.x` once we move to `0.9.0-SNAPSHOT`